MahmoudhHamdy/MahmoudhHamdy/README.md

 #### About Me:

-- 🔭 I’m currently working as a Data Analyst in the Noor Energy System in Saudi Arabia
+- 🔭 I’m currently working as a Data Analyst in POWR in Saudi Arabia
 - 🌱 I’m currently learning AI && ML